HenryWang22559/lorenz_lstm_prediction/README.md

 # Lorenz System LSTM Predictor

-This project uses LSTM (Long Short-Term Memory) neural networks to predict the behavior of the Lorenz system, a classic example of chaos theory.
+This project uses LSTM (Long Short-Term Memory) to predict the behavior of the Lorenz system, a classic example of chaos theory.
 The model learns to predict future states of the system given a sequence of past states, demonstrating how deep learning can capture chaotic dynamics.

 ## About the Lorenz System